Following the process, a signed contract is what you must aim for if you want to close these leads and make money.

 To help you qualify your leads early and determine which leads will lead to signed contracts, it is helpful to give prospective clients a rough estimate of what the price ranges are.

-Even though you may not know exactly how to charge until you have seen the space that they want to clean, giving them the idea of what different, cleaning properties usually costs will save you the problem of wasting your efforts on a quote if the client is not looking to go for cleaning within the price range.
+Even though you may not know exactly how to change until you have seen the space that they want to clean, giving them the idea of what different, cleaning properties usually costs will save you the problem of wasting your efforts on a quote if the client is not looking to go for cleaning within the price range.

 This makes pricing early an essential part of qualifying your office cleaning leads.

-However, you will have to decide on a case to case basis whether you want to give an estimate or you prefer to provide a quote.
+However, you will have to decide on a case-to-case basis whether you want to give an estimate or you prefer to provide a quote.

-The important thing and which you must understand is that the quality of the leads you get is more important than how many they are.
+The important thing which you must understand is that the quality of the leads you get is more important than how many they are.
 Qualifying your leads will enable you to figure out in time which ones are quality leads.
 Thus, it will help you to prioritize your office cleaning leads.
-In the end, a signed contract is better off and more beneficial than several requests for proposal.
-The better you get at qualifying your leads, the better you will get at nailing actual customers for your cleaning business.
+In the end, a signed contract is better and more beneficial than several requests for a proposal.